 All supporting documents should be sent to:Office of Admissions

-No minimum score has been set.
-Offers of admission, however, are based on merit and evaluation of the applicant’s potential for academic success.
-Standardized test scores, therefore, are considered carefully and are an important element, among several that contribute to the admissions decision.
+GRE, MCAT, and DAT score submissions are optional for the 2-year Master's programs as well as the PhD program.
+Offers of admission are based on merit and evaluation of the applicant’s potential for academic success.
+Standardized test scores, if submitted, are among several elements that contribute to the admissions decision.

 The Accelerated iBMS Program (AMP) is highly rigorous and admission is very competitive.
 A minimum total MCAT score falling in the range of the 70th percentile is required in order for an applicant to be considered for this program.

 In order to qualify for on-campus housing you must be a matriculated full-time student.
 However, on-campus housing is very limited and is assigned on a first-come, first-served basis.
 Because on-campus housing is so limited, students admitted into our Ph.D. programs are assigned housing before students admitted into our M.S. programs.